ilkerkosaroglu/the4ilkerpreter/README.md

 # THE-4 ilkerpreter
 Interpreter designed to work through THE-4 commands.

-Also download test_data.py and put it in the same folder to get access to the "test" command.
+Also download testcases.txt and put it in the same folder to get access to the "test" command.
-It tests 25 cases, written by Burak Akkaya.
+It tests all 50 cases, used to evaluate THE4 grades.

 You can:
 -----